Sonic the Hedgehog 4: How it REALLY plays

 Above: Running through this corkscrew is about to feel juuust right

 This is the simplest, but most important piece of knowledge I took from my hands-on.
 Sonic 4 feels like Sonic the Hedgehog 4.
 The next game after Sonic 3.
 Not a tribute.
 Not a reworking.
 The next game in the series.
-Yes, as Justin has gone to great pains to point out, Sonic%26rsquo;s jumping animation is a bit weird, but his handling is exactly as it should be.
+Yes, as Justin has gone to great pains to point out, Sonic’s jumping animation is a bit weird, but his handling is exactly as it should be.
 Jump height, inertia, tweakability, it all feels familar and welcoming.
-If you%26rsquo;ve played Sonic before, you%26rsquo;ll be right at home with the control mechanics straight away.
+If you’ve played Sonic before, you’ll be right at home with the control mechanics straight away.

 The homing attack makes things better